 While the expanded right to use self-certification ceases from 1 June, your employer may still choose to accept self-certification throughout the employer liability period, i.e. the first 16 days of sick leave.
 If you do not have such an appointment with your employer, you will need a sick note from the doctor from the day you cannot use regular self-certification.

 If you have been tested and diagnosed with the coronavirus infection, you will receive a sick note from your doctor.
 You also have the right to receive a sick note if your doctor assumes you are infected or if you have been ordered to be in quarantine.

-If any of the people you live with are sick, contact your employer first to ask if you can work from home.
+If any of the people you live with are sick or in quarantine pending a negative test result, you must also be in quarantine.
+We recommend that you first contact your employer to ask if you can work from home.
 If working from home is not possible, ask your employer if you can use self-certification.

 General information about self-certification - outside the pandemic

 You can only use self-certification during the employer liability period, i.e., the first 16 calendar days of the sick leave.
 You must have worked at the employer for at least two months in order to be entitled to use self-certification.

 If you are away for more than three calendar days, your employer may require a sick note.
 If you have used self-certification prior to sick leave, it will be counted as used self-certification days.